A little bit about me…

 I spent some years in Indiana where I developed a great love and respect for the Amish people and their history.
 Living in Indiana I really believed I was being punished for some horrible crime, lol.
 But in fact it did help me to become the person I am today in a lot of ways.
 Living there taught me about a simpler life and it taught me to deal with rejection and well there was that four years of free speech therapy which is why now I speak very elegantly.
 The people of Indiana other than the Amish and a few other people did not seem to like me.
 Well in the long term if you or anyone does not like me, so what!
 There are many, many people who love me and would give their lives for me, so to them, they are missing out on knowing a wonderful, inspired and truly one of a kind person.
 The lessons I took from Indiana is that people really do judge you by what you wear and well let’s face it, except for that brief period of tie dye t-shirts in the 90’s I am a basic black kind of gal.
 The word witch came up often…lol If they had only known I was a closet kabalistic Jew…I bet yeah, it would have floored them and then they would have had whole bunches of other mean things to say.
 I saw what they did to the one other Jew in Leo High School and that was not pleasant, many years later I regretted not standing up and saying something than; time teaches us always.

 From Indiana I moved to Orlando, Florida where I lived for a few months and after living homeless and sort of jobless working out of daily labor I decided that the life I had lived was very soft and I took a vow of poverty which I held for 7 full years.
 During this time, a lot of changes took place in my life, including my first children and my more orthodox following of my faith.
-One of the biggest factors and changes to my life came after visiting New York , looking for my Grandmother grave I was honored to have met Rabbi Menachem Mendel Schneerson, it changed my life and he helped me to be ok with the person I was becoming and in the one day I had known him given me a new name, which I use to this day.
-I live my life as close as I can to the embodiment of the presence of G-d that I am named after.
-I chose to use the easier English version of the name, which is Shekhinah.
-Latter before the birth of my son Dah’veed I would visit Israel and my life was never the same after that.
+I still maintained many of what other people would consider Native American customs as well.

 In that time in my life I met many famous and not so famous people.
 I created and ended friendships, I loved deeply and purely and I grew into the strong clear minded person that I am today.
 Some people who know me will tell you I pull no punches and that is often true though over the last few years I have tried to soften my steps a bit.
 I lived in Florida in many different places and left my mark upon each one.
 I learned many types of art including glass making and fine tuned many of my other artistic skills, such as paint, carving, clay working and more….I continued my work with the poor and oppressed.
 I am never ashamed of who I am, only that it took so long to get here.